Amarpreet3/Skill-Icon-Showcase/README.md

 For a complete list of supported icons and to request new ones, please open an issue on our GitHub repository.

 ## About
 This project makes it easy to showcase your skills on GitHub readmes or résumés.
-Visit [Skill Icons Website](https://skillicons.dev) for more information.
+Visit [Skill Icons]([https://skillicons.dev](https://github.com/Amarpreet3/Github-readme-skill-icons/tree/main)) for more information.